Skip to content

 tit.analyzer.visualizer

-Stateless visualization helpers for the analyzer pipeline.
+Stateless visualization and output helpers for the analyzer pipeline.

 save_mesh_roi_overlay

-save_mesh_roi_overlay(surface_mesh_path: Path, field_values: ndarray, roi_mask: ndarray, field_name: str, region_name: str, output_dir: Path, normal_mesh_path: Path | None = None) -> Path
+save_mesh_roi_overlay(surface_mesh_path: Path, field_values: ndarray, roi_mask: ndarray, field_name: str, output_dir: Path, normal_mesh_path: Path | None = None) -> Path

 Write .msh + .msh.opt overlay with ROI field highlighted.